 Support groups may be a lifeline for many of us after the death of our loved one.
 Support groups can offer a safe, non-threatening place to share our emotions and concerns.
 They provide an opportunity to meet other people who have had similar experiences and to learn coping skills.
-The Second Year Hospice Bereavement Support Group is for people who have lost a loved one in Hospice Care and are in the second year of their grief journey.
-There is no fee required for this group.
+The Year Two Hospice Bereavement Support Group is for people who have lost a loved one in Hospice Care and are in the second year of their grief journey.

+There is no fee or registration required for these groups.